-While scaffolds are not a part of the standards themselves, it is important to support teachers in meeting the needs of the range of students in their classrooms.1 In order to meet the reading, speaking, and writing needs of all grade six students, the materials must include supports for students to comprehend texts at the grades six through eight complexity band as required.
+While scaffolds are not a part of the standards themselves, it is important to support teachers in meeting the needs of the range of students in their classrooms.1 In order to meet the reading, speaking, and writing needs of all grade seven students, the materials must include supports for students to comprehend texts at the grades six through eight complexity band as required, and at the high end of this complexity band with scaffolding.
 Supports and scaffolds should draw students back to the text and provide strategies for vocabulary acquisition.
 All scaffolding and support requires ongoing formal and informal assessments that provide multiple opportunities for students to demonstrate their proficiency and inform instruction.

 As stated in the IMET, it is important to note that scaffolding is not just intended for struggling students, but also for students who are ready for above grade-level work.
-As text complexity increases and tasks get increasingly challenging, the need for appropriate scaffolds for above grade-level access is equally important (CCSS).
+As text complexity increases, and tasks get increasingly challenging, the need for appropriate scaffolds for above grade-level access is equally important (CCSS).